Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Preliminaries

 In the proof of the singularity theorem, we will use a slight variation of the time separation function associated to a subset $V\subset X$.
 Recall that a subset $V\subset X$ is called \emph{achronal} if $x\not \ll y$ for every $x,y\in V$.
 In particular, if $V$ is achronal, then $I^{+}(V)\cap I^{-}(V)= \emptyset$, so we can define the \emph{signed time-separation} to $V$, $\tau_{V}:X\to [-\infty, +\infty]$, by

-Note that $\tau_{V}$ is lower semi-continuous, as supremum of (lower semi-)continuous functions. \\In order for these suprema to be attained, global hyperbolicity and geodesic property of $X$ alone are not sufficient.
+Note that $\tau_{V}$ is lower semi-continuous on $I^{+}(V)$ (and upper semi-continuous on $I^{-}(V)$), as supremum of continuous functions. \\In order for these suprema to be attained, global hyperbolicity and geodesic property of $X$ alone are not sufficient.
 One should rather demand additional compactness properties of the set $V$.
 The following notion, introduced by Galloway \cite{Ga} in the smooth setting, is well suited to this aim.

 \begin{definition}[Future timelike complete (FTC) subsets] A subset $V\subset X$ is \emph{future timelike complete} (FTC), if for each point $x\in I^{+}(V)$, the intersection $J^{-}(x)\cap V \subset V$ has compact closure (w.r.t. $\sfd$) in $V$.
 Analogously, one defines \emph{past timelike completeness} (PTC).
 A subset that is both FTC and PTC is called \emph{timelike complete}. \end{definition}